 Two alternative theories are argued:

-- The Japanese Spitz is a direct descendant of the herding and sled dog, the Samoyed.
-Also in Japan they were originally called 'Samo' like their larger relative.
+The first is that the Japanese Spitz is a direct descendant of the herding and sled dog, the Samoyed.
+This theory is a result of them originally being called called 'Samo' like their larger relative.
 Certainly it is probable that these two breeds had a common background centuries ago.
 But in addition to the difference in body proportions and function, this theory has no documented evidence.

 The Japanese Spitz Today